bushraYounes/BackEnd_Task9_LibraryManagementSystem/README.md

 ------------------------------------------------------------------------------------------
 ## Detailed Documentation

+### Helped in Creating this Documentation "Obsidian note-taking"

 ### Step 1: Book & Author CRUDs:

 we have Book and Author models with many-to-many relation, to implement the RESTFull APIs: